MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/keyconcepts-projectbudget.md

 ### Budget line

 Budget line of a project budget identifies a discrete set of dimensions on which the cost or revenue of the project needs to be tracked.
-Dimensions across the budget lines needs to be unique, this is to ensure all actuals matching certain dimension would compare against the same budget line.
+Dimensions across budget lines need to be unique to ensure that actuals matching a certain dimensions would always gets counted against the same budget line.

 ### Actual